 One of our favorite sunny destinations is Mexico, and for wine Wednesday we’ll feature Mexican cocktails!
 It’s not just the tasty mix of salty, sweet, and sour that you find in a margarita or sangrita that we love, it’s how the flavors pair so perfectly with Mexican food, and seem to beg one to book a flight straight to Mexico for one of our Mexican culinary tours.

 Not nearly as popular in Mexico as in the U.S., this cocktail is simply too good not to include.
+(Learn more about the margarita cocktail!).
+Want a less sweet cocktail?
+Simply omit the simple syrup!

 - 3/4 c. tequila (preferably silver)